avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-22-6-obtain-refresh-token.md

 ![code](../assets/code_circle.png)

  1. Use a browser to navigate to [amazon.com/us/code](https://amazon.com/us/code)
  2. Authenticate using your Amazon user credentials.
+If you aren't able to log in - try deleting all cookies or open a new tab in incognito mode browser, then go to [amazon.com/us/code](https://amazon.com/us/code)
  3. Enter the code specified in the message from sample app.
  4. Select “Allow”.
  5. Wait (it may take as long as 30 seconds) for CBLAuthDelegate to successfully get an access and refresh token from Login With Amazon (LWA).
- At this point the sample app will print a message like this:
+ 6. At this point the sample app will print a message like this:
 ```
 ########################################
 #       Alexa is currently idle!       #